emclaniyi/GCP_ETL_Pipeline/README.md

-# Data Pipeline and Ochestration using GCP, Kestra, Terraform
+# Data Pipeline and Ochestration using GCP, Kestra, Terraform, DBT and visualization with Looker
 Introducing a Data Pipeline Project that integrates Airflow for Data Orchestration <br>

 ### Technologies used